Lobular Carcinoma in Situ (LCIS)

 Tamoxifen and raloxifene

-It’s strongly recommended women with LCIS take tamoxifen or raloxifene to lower their risk of breast cancer .
+It’s strongly recommended women with LCIS take a risk-lowering drug (such as tamoxifen) to lower their risk of breast cancer .

 Both tamoxifen and raloxifene can lower the risk of :